 We do need your support!
 Whether you wish to volunteer as a responding member of the fire company, as a auxiliary member that assists with fundraising and other community events, or just share an important donation with the company, we appreciate any and all support that you and your family can give.

 Carroll Manor Fire Company is always looking for new members.
 Becoming a volunteer fire fighter or emergency medical technician is a lot of work, it is also a very rewarding experience.

 It gives you an opportunity to help others in your community and to benefit from the personal satisfaction that comes from this important service.

-If you are interested in being a part of this interesting, exciting, and dedicated ‘profession’, please contact Ed Arnold at (301) 748-5684 or via email for more information about our orientation program and how you can help.
+If you are interested in being a part of this interesting, exciting, and dedicated ‘profession’, please contact the personal committee via email for more information about our orientation program and how you can help.